Level3-REST/site/doc/profiles/data.md

 ## Async Mixin

-The [Async](async.md) mixin provides a Client with “fire-and-forget” data modifications.
+The [Async](async.md) mixin provides a client with “fire-and-forget” data modifications.

 ## Representation Mixin

-The [Representation](representation.md) mixin allows the Client to receive the modified data representation in the `PUT` or `PATCH` response.
+The [Representation](representation.md) mixin allows the client to receive the modified data representation in the `PUT` or `PATCH` response.

 ## Specifications